-So often, when I ask students, especially in whitewater kayaking, what they want to achieve from our coaching session they say they want to ‘build confidence’.
+So often, when I ask students what they want to achieve from our coaching session, especially in whitewater kayaking, they say they want to ‘build confidence’.
 Regardless of where they are on their sporting journey, they often recognise themselves as lacking confidence which manifests itself in their performance and, more importantly to them, how they feel when out on the river or trail.

-Confidence can be a fragile, transitional thing.
-One minute you can be full of it, the next it has slipped away completely leaving nothing but doubt.
-Either of these extremes can lead to poor decision making and subsequently, poor outcomes, and, as a pure emotion, relying on it to perform is troublesome.
+Confidence is a belief and this means it can be a fragile, transitional thing that we often try to process as an emotion.
+If we do this we find that one minute we can ‘feel’ full of confidence, the next it has slipped away completely leaving nothing but doubt.
+Either of these extremes can lead to poor decision making and subsequently, poor outcomes, so if we allow confidence to become emotional, relying on it to perform is troublesome.
 I have certainly experienced both ends of the confidence spectrum over the years but during this time have developed coping techniques that now help me remain grounded in the middle between these outer limits.

-The problem with confidence related performance is that the emotion is not always built on solid foundations and thus can be inconsistent, fluctuating in a manner that is often outside the control of the performer.
+The problem with confidence related performance is that the belief is not always built on solid foundations and thus can be inconsistent, fluctuating in a manner that can feel outside the control of the performer.
 This is worrying as high confidence can lead to pushing beyond your capability, resulting in failure and often injury, whereas low confidence can see the unwarranted shrinking of your comfort zone until it reflects only a fraction of your actual capabilities.
-There is of course a place for confidence, but it is an emotional response much better constrained to a role within an evidence based approach to your sporting capability.
+There is of course a place for confidence, but not as an emotional response.
+It must instead be constrained to a way of thinking within an evidence based approach to your sporting capability.

 Many coaches will be familiar with breaking down a performance into the four components often referred to as TTPP, which can be summarized in brief as;

 Proof is in the pudding, but it is noteworthy that students report being happier and more at ease when approaching challenges in this way.
 Completing an analysis, making a plan and executing that plan successfully builds solid evidence based confidence that can no longer easily fluctuate.
-Supported by a strong process to ensure the emotion itself only plays a part in each subsequent decision that feeling grows as success becomes routine and critically, confidence is linked to an understanding of why we are achieving success.
+Supported by this strong process, confidence becomes less emotional and instead a way of thinking linked to an understanding of why we are achieving success.